 Masonry monuments, such as the ruins of castles or churches, can have a whole range of problems.
-Ivy growth is one of the most common, and if left unchecked will eventually lead to the collapse of a ruin.
+Ivy growth is one of the most common, and if left unchecked can eventually lead to the collapse of a ruin.

 Detailed guidance on how best to tackle this problem is available online;

 We would strongly recommend contacting us for detailed advice well before starting any work, including vegetation clearance.
-This is particularly important if the ruin is a Scheduled Monument, as written Scheduled Monument Consent may well be required.
+This is particularly important if the ruin is a Scheduled Monument, as Scheduled Monument Consent may well be required.

 Detailed guidance is available in the document;